All Episodes

 Let's get your take, Greg Jarrett.

-Uh, assuming these stories are true and there's uh an indictment by the end of the week.
+Assuming these stories are true and there's an indictment by the end of the week, what are your thoughts?

-My thinking, I agree a hundred percent with everything Professor Dershowitz said.
+My thinking, I agree 100% with everything Professor Jershowitz said.

 This case over documents is a civil dispute governed exclusively by the Presidential Records Act.

-But Merrick Garland, uh, who has weaponized the DOJ for political purposes, decided to criminalize a civil case so that he could raid Trump's residents.
+But Merrick Garland, who has weaponized the DOJ for political purposes, decided to criminalize a civil case so that he could raid Trump's residence.

-And in fact, a decade ago, a federal judge agreed with that, uh, which means that the proper remedy for garland was to file a motion to compel production of the documents in civil court.
+And in fact, a decade ago, a federal judge agreed with that, which means that the proper remedy for Garland was to file a motion to compel production of the documents in civil court.

 Let an impartial judge decide.

-Um so what Merrick Garland is doing is is mangling the law.
+So what Merritt Garland is doing is mangling the law.

 I think he's doing it for political purposes to hurt his boss's electoral opponent.